 She apparently died during Khufu’s reign and it is thought that she was originally buried in Dahshur, but this tomb has not yet been discovered.
-Because of the risk of tomb robbing she was moved to Giza where her tomb could be protected and the consesus is that she was buried in Queens Pyramid G1a.
+Because of the risk of tomb robbing Hetepheres I was moved to Giza where her tomb could be protected and the consensus is that she was buried in Queens Pyramid G1a.
 However, some experts still consider tomb G1c at Giza to be her original resting place.

 - Dodson, A and Hilton, D. (2004) The Complete Royal Families of Ancient Egypt